buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **Saving Throws**:: +2 Will
 - **Ability Score**:: Ability modifier for spells or choice

 Your interest in and connection with magic is unparalleled.
-You can know two additional spells (while respecting the maximum level constraints that can be copied into your Tome).
+You can know 4 additional spells (while respecting the maximum level constraints that can be copied into your Tome).

-This Feat can be taken multiple times, and the total must be equal to or less than MP/4.

 ## Second Skin